Grundmanis/arvato/README.md

 and updatedAt fields;
 6. DONE - Create Sonata admin section to manage “Product” entity (CRUD):
 a.
 DONE - List with all relevant fields;
 b.
-CHECK DONE Filters for all relevant fields;
+DONE Filters for all relevant fields;
 c.
-NOT_DONE Utilize translations for labels in columns/filters on list view and for field labels in create/update view
+DONE Utilize translations for labels in columns/filters on list view and for field labels in create/update view
 7. DONE - Create “ProductReview” entity with all needed fields for the front-end, plus the
 following: